macrocosm-os/data-universe/docs/scoring.md

 ## Desirable Data

-For the list of desirable data sources and their jobs, please refer to the [data_desirability_lookup.py](/rewards/data_desirability_lookup.py) file.
+For the current list of desirable data sources and their jobs, run with the `--gravity` tag.

 ## Important Notes